Advantages and disadvantages of leasing

 - Low initial cash outflow: Instead of paying all of the cost of an asset upfront, the lessee pays the total cost over a number of periods, which reduces the drag on its cash flows in a particular period.
 Payments for the use of asset are due exactly when the asset is generating cash flows which makes it more manageable.

 - Low risk of obsolescence: Leasing adequately guards the lessee against the risk of obsolescence, i.e. the risk that assets may lose their utility due to rapid changes in technology.
 A lessee can adjust the term of the lease such that it is no longer burdened with the asset when it is no longer efficient to operate.

 - Off-balance sheet financing: For companies who are already high on debt, leasing provides a means of obtaining financing without worsening their debt ratio i.e. obtaining off-balance sheet financing.
 Even though due to change in accounting standards, most of the lease liabilities are brought on balance sheet, there are still some exceptions such for short-term leases, etc.

 - Potentially lower finance cost: Since the lessor owns the asset during and after the lease term, the higher security normally results in lower cost of lease for the lessee than the financing cost it would pay in case of purchase of the same asset.

-- Since lease rentals in case of a leased asset are higher than the relevant depreciation expense in case the asset is owned, leasing can result in lower tax for lessee due to higher tax deductions (i.e. lease rentals).
+- Tax advantages: Since lease rentals in case of a leased asset are higher than the relevant depreciation expense in case the asset is owned, leasing can result in lower tax for lessee due to higher tax deductions (i.e. lease rentals).

-- Leasing offers flexibility, for example a lessee might need an asset for six months and the asset’s useful life might be 5 years.
+- Flexibility: Leasing offers flexibility, for example a lessee might need an asset for six months and the asset’s useful life might be 5 years.
 In such a situation purchasing the asset might not be a practical option, while leasing may offer a term corresponding to the lessee’s requirement.

-Written by Obaidullah Jan, ACA, CFA and last revised on
+by Obaidullah Jan, ACA, CFA and last modified on